-The raw 7z XML dumps from Stack Exchange are processed through a series of steps.
+The raw 7z XML dumps from Stack Exchange are processed through a series of steps (see building a model).
 Only highly scored questions with answers are retrieved for storage in the model.
 Questions and answers are consolidated into a single SQLite file called questions.db.
 The schema for questions.db is below.

 Id INTEGER PRIMARY KEY Source TEXT SourceId INTEGER Date DATETIME Tags TEXT Question TEXT QuestionUser TEXT Answer TEXT AnswerUser TEXT Reference TEXT

 codequestion builds a sentence embeddings index for questions.db.
 Each question in the questions.db schema is tokenized and resolved to word embeddings.
 The word embedding model is a custom fastText model built on questions.db.
 Once each token is converted to word embeddings, a weighted sentence embedding is created.
 Word embeddings are weighed using a BM25 index over all the tokens in the repository, with one important modification.
 Tags are used to boost the weights of tag tokens.